MooersLab/pymolpysnips/README.md

 # pymolpysnips project (still building out)

-Only the versions for Atom (identical to what is required by [Pulsar](https://pulsar-edit.dev/docs/launch-manual/sections/using-pulsar/sections/snippets.html#creating-your-own-snippets), the replacement for Adam), gedit, and Jupyter Lab are available now.
+Only the versions for Atom (identical to what is required by [Pulsar](https://pulsar-edit.dev/docs/launch-manual/sections/using-pulsar/sections/snippets.html#creating-your-own-snippets) (the community-driven replacement for Adam), gedit, and Jupyter Lab are available now.
 Go [here](https://github.com/MooersLab/jupyterlabpymolpysnips) for the Jupyter Lab snippets.

 ## Atom Installation
 Append snippets to the collection in snippets.cson in the `~/.atom folder`.

+## gedit Installation
+Move `pymol.xml` to `~/.config/gedit/snippets/`.

 ## Pulsar Installation
 Append snippets to the collection in snippets.cson in the `~/.pulsar folder`.

 ## Related repositories